Intruder (1993 film): Plot

 Luisa, a middle-class housewife living in Santander, Northern Spain, has a comfortable existence with her husband Ramiro, who has a successful medico-dental career.
 They have two children, Ramirín and Ángela.
 One winter day, Luisa, stopping in a traffic light, spots her ex-husband, Ángel, who is selling tissues on the streets.
 After that brief encounter, the next day Luisa looks for Ángel in the area where she saw him before.
 She finds him wandering about the city in destitution.
 Overcome with sentimentality and, over Ramiro's objections, Luisa takes Ángel into her home in an effort to help him and rebuild the friendship the three of them once had.
 Luisa is convinced that destiny has reunited them.

 Luisa, Ángel and Ramiro were inseparable friends during their childhood and youth.
 Once they became adults, they formed an uneasy love triangle in which the two men were rivals for Luisa's affection.
 Luisa married Ángel, but two years later, she left him to marry Ramiro, who she thought was the one she was meant to be with.

-Ramiro is not pleased to see again his former friend who he wishfully presumed to be dead.
+Ramiro is not pleased to see his former friend again, who he wishfully presumed to be dead.
 Unwillingly, he accepts Ángel's presence.
-He thought Ángel was working in construction living a prosperous life in South America.
-However, after his divorce from Luisa, Ángel spent all his money in a restless life.
+He thought Ángel was working in construction, living a prosperous life in South America.
+However, after his divorce from Luisa, Ángel spent all his money in a restless existence.
 He reappears after more than ten years of absence, broke and ill.

 Ángel still loves Luisa and has never overcome his feelings of resentment about their divorce.
-He still wears the ring she gave him in their first and only wedding anniversary.
+He still wears the ring she gave him on their first and only wedding anniversary.
 The ring has the inscription: P.R.E.O.M. that stands for: To be reunited in the other world (para reencontrarse en el otro mundo).

-Initially overwhelmed by Luisa's mystical and deranged streak, Ángel tries to leave but Luisa's daughter Ángela brings him back home.
+Initially overwhelmed by Luisa's mystical and deranged streak, Ángel tries to leave, but Luisa's daughter Ángela brings him back home.
 He has fits, foaming, and bleeding in the mouth.
 Medical results show that he is terminally ill.
 Soon, Ramiro and Ángel shift from friends to enemies and have a bitter confrontation.
 Luisa is torn between them.
 She loves Ángel as a part of herself, but also loves her husband and beyond reason, wants to have them both.